-There’s been a lot of discussion online about the recently announcements reboots of 1980s TV cartoons, including “Thundercats” and “She-Ra.”
+There’s been a lot of discussion online about the recent announcements of reboots of 1980s TV cartoons, including “Thundercats” and “She-Ra.”

 But what were the dominant influences and trends in 1980s TV animation?
 Why did we get so many shows based on toys?
 I take a look at what made the 80s what it was for TV animation.

 Mark Fowler (Reagan’s FCC commissioner) felt that rules regulating advertising on children’s TV weren’t necessary, as the free market should be free to determine programming choices.
-Thus, it’s little surprise to anyone said market “determined” shows based on toy line were ideal.
+Thus, it’s little surprise to anyone said market “determined” shows based on toy lines (and effectively being half-hour ads) were ideal.

-The 1981-82 TV season didn’t see any reflection of these deregulatory rules.
-Despite being the early 1980s, its lineup still reflected what was in vogue in TV animation the late 70s, aside from the debut of that season’s biggest hit, “The Smurfs” (more on them below).
-However, the debut of “Pac-Man” in 1982 plus some shows in syndication was the start of the trend of shows based on toys and other product lines.
+The 1981-82 TV season, the first season under the Reagan-led FCC, didn’t see any reflection of these deregulatory rules.
+Its lineup still reflected what was in vogue in TV animation in the late 70s, aside from the debut of that season’s biggest hit, “The Smurfs” (more on them below).
+However, the debut of “Pac-Man” in 1982 was the start of the trend of shows based on toys and other product lines.

 The most famous of these toy-based shows were “He-Man,” “Transformers,” and “GI Joe,” all airing in syndication on weekday afternoons.
 “He-Man” was probably the main cartoon that kicked off the toy-based show craze, debuting in 1983 (as did “GI Joe”).
-It was popular enough to see a live-action film, as well as a spin-off, “She-Ra” (about his long-lost twin sister).
+“He-Man” was popular enough to see a live-action film, as well as a spin-off, “She-Ra” (about He-Man’s long-lost twin sister).

 However, a whole generation grew up with these shows, and still view them with a lot of nostalgia.
 “Jem” for instance had a comic book series a few years ago.
 And, of course, there’s all those “Transformers” films.
-In 2018, Netflix announced a revival/reboot for “She-Ra.”
+A reboot of “She-Ra” debuted on Netflix in 2018.

 Fortunately, Papa Smurf and company (based on a long-running series of Belgian comics by Peyo) became the decade’s first big animated hit.
 The Hanna-Barbera animated series stayed on TV for the remainder of the 80s, running through 1989 for nine seasons.
 That’s a massive run for a Saturday morning animated series.

-Thus, a lot of shows based on the stars being cute debuted on TV.
-However, most of these failed, lacking the quality of the humor/adventure stories the Smurfs also had going for them.
+Thus, a number of shows based on the stars being cute debuted on TV: “The Biskitts,” “Care Bears,” etc. However, most of these failed, lacking the quality of the humor and adventure stories the Smurfs also had going for them.

 That said, it also spawned a craze of producing shows based on younger versions of adult characters.
 To be fair, there’s been ongoing stories about younger versions of adult characters before.
 For example, the original Superboy was Superman as a teenager, and his adventures were published from 1945 until 1984.

 However, DC Comics did explain Superboy continuity-wise in stories.
-Most of the “kid” cartoons simply de-aged the characters without regard to keeping much semblance of consistency with the original cartoon.
+Most of the “kid” cartoons simply de-aged the characters without regard to continuity or consistency with the original cartoon.
 The most infamous of these shows was the short-lived “Yo Yogi,” about a teenage Yogi Bear and friends hanging out at “Jellystone Mall.”

 “DuckTales” debuted in 1987, and marked a major landmark in TV animation, as a show that prioritized both writing and animation quality.

 Too often, American TV animation up through the late 1980s only featured one or the other, usually the former.
-Still, one thing that helped “DuckTales” was that it was based on the classic Carl Barks Disney comics.
+“DuckTales” offered both: the animation was usually excellent (or better than much of what was on Saturday morning), and the writing benefited from being based on the classic Carl Barks Disney comics.

-Uncle Scrooge’s series led to Disney creating a similar humor/adventure series for Chip and Dale (“Rescue Rangers”).
+Uncle Scrooge’s success led to Disney creating a similar humor/adventure series for Chip and Dale (“Rescue Rangers”).
 This eventually led to an entire afternoon programming block, the “Disney Afternoon.”

-“DuckTales”‘s legacy is being part of a shift in TV animation in the late 1980s and (more prominently) the 1990s.
-Said shift (which TV Tropes dubs the “Renaissance Age of Animation”) saw other shows raising the bar on production quality: “Tiny Toons”, “The Simpsons,” “Rugrats,” etc.
+“DuckTales”‘s legacy is being the start of a boost in TV animation quality in the late 1980s and the early 1990s, the start of what TV Tropes dubs the “Renaissance Age of Animation.”
+The shows following “DuckTales” also raised the bar on quality: “Tiny Toons”, “The Simpsons,” “Rugrats,” etc.

-As for “Ducktales” itself, it finally received a revival/reboot in 2017, 30 years after its debut.
+As for “DuckTales” itself, it finally received a reboot in 2017, 30 years after its debut.

 That wraps up my look at 1980s TV animation.
 While not necessarily the strongest decade for cartoons, the latter half of the 80s did kick off the modern era of TV animation.